Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 Prerequisite: Creating a Bootable Debian USB Installer (UEFI-Ready)

-There are several ways to install Debian, but in this guide we’ll focus on the most straightforward: creating a bootable USB stick that contains both a live system and the Debian installer.
+The most straightforward way to install Debian is to create a bootable USB stick that contains both a live system and the Debian installer.
 This approach serves two important purposes.
 First, it allows you to test whether your hardware supports the intended installation method, UEFI or legacy BIOS, and confirms that Debian can at least run in live mode.
 Second, it gives you the opportunity to perform disk partitioning outside the installer, using tools in the live environment, giving you greater control over the setup before installation begins.

-It's worth noting that the Debian Live ISO images are typically hybrid ISOs.
-This means they contain both an MBR and a GPT partition layout and are designed to be bootable on either legacy BIOS or UEFI systems, provided the USB is created correctly.
+It's worth noting that the Debian Live ISO images are hybrid ISOs.
+This means they can be either written to a USB stick or burned to a DVD.
+They include both an MBR and a GPT partition layouts and are designed to be bootable on either legacy BIOS or UEFI systems, regardless on the instalation media.

 dd if=./debian-live-13.1.0-amd64-lxde.iso of=/dev/sdX bs=128K status=progress oflag=sync